-The purpose of the budget is to enable the Council to achieve its objectives and meet its statutory duties.
+The purpose of the budget is to enable the Council to achieve its objectives, as set out in the Community Plan, and meet its statutory duties.
 In setting the budget and Council Tax, the Council will also have regard to Government requirements, including the Local Government Finance Settlement and the latest Comprehensive Spending Review.